They love each other but Covid has torn them apart

 Unconventional families separated

-Recca Morcada, left with Elisabeth Ann Cohen and Cohen's son Lane.
+Recca Morcada, left with Elisabeth Ann Shannon and Cohen's son Lane.

 Courtesy Elisabeth Ann Cohen

-Since 2016, Elisabeth Ann Cohen had been traveling from Oklahoma to the Philippines four times a year to visit her fiancée Recca Morcada.
+Since 2016, Elisabeth Ann Shannon had been traveling from Oklahoma to the Philippines four times a year to visit her fiancée Recca Morcada.
 Her son Lane -- one of the five children she had with her ex-husband Ed -- even came with her twice.

-"We consider this a family for us, it may be unconventional but it's our family, and it's worked great for four and a half years," Cohen tells CNN.
+"We consider this a family for us, it may be unconventional but it's our family, and it's worked great for four and a half years," Shannon tells CNN.

-With both the Philippines and the United States having imposed strict travel restrictions, Cohen and Morcada have not seen each other in more than a year.
+With both the Philippines and the United States having imposed strict travel restrictions, Shannon and Morcada have not seen each other in more than a year.

-"I can't wait for you to come home to your Oklahoma family," Cohen writes to her partner on Facebook.
+"I can't wait for you to come home to your Oklahoma family," Shannon writes to her partner on Facebook.
 "We need you with us and miss you."

 'Archaic rule'

-Note: Editor's note: An earlier version of this story misidentified Elisabeth Ann Shannon's surname.